Travel Report Mauritius and South Africa (Oct 2018)

 During a coffee break we have a very nice encounter with an elephant.
 We just got out of the safari car and drank coffee when this little specimen approached through the bushes.

 At 09:00am we are back at the Makanyi Guest Lodge, which we see now for the first time in daylight.
 Beautiful.
 The clouds break open and the azure blue sky becomes visible.

-After breakfast, I sit on the veranda of our house and enjoy the view of the passing animals (Impalas, Kudus, Giraffes, Warthogs, Zebras, Wildebeest, just to name a few).
-At 1pm we enjoy lunch.
-You definitely can not starve here.
-Shortly before 4pm we start off to the afternoon Gamedrive.
-Our borrowed lenses had arrived.
-The Nikon 200-400 VR II and the Nikon 200-500.
+Our borrowed lenses arrived.
+The Nikon 200-400mm VR II and the Nikon 200-500mm.
 I was interested in the comparison to my Tamron 150-600 G1.
-It was not about the professional comparisons, of which one finds enough in the net, but about the handling and how they feel in comparison to the Tamron.
+It was not about the professional comparisons, of which one finds enough in the net, but about the handling in real life.

 Day 12-14: The safari days basically all run according to the same pattern.
 05:30am wake up, 06:00am the first Game Drive, with breakfast coffee.
 Here is the – invented by our ranger Nico – Kakao-Amarula coffee – as a highlight to mention.
 Then at 09:30am breakfast, 1pm lunch, 3:30pm High Tea and at 4pm departure for the evening game drive.

 Back in the lodge around 7pm and then directly to the bar for the exchange of the day with the other guests.
 In good lodges, the menu is personally presented by the “Chef”, including wine recommendation (at Makanyi a highlight) and after dinner, it is usually time to go directly to bed.